So You Want To Make Video Games?

 I get occasional questions about the game industry, and so I have set aside this page to answer them.

-For the record, my official title is Game Designer and I work for High Voltage Software.
+For the record, my official title is Game Designer and I work for Cheyenne Mountain Entertainment.
 My job duties basically involve level implementation and game play design.
 There is also lot and lots of documentation.
 I have attended three different academic programs for game design, and finally graduated from The Guildhall@SMU.

 Here is a list of what I have worked on so far: